Mitigating algorithmic errors in quantum optimization through energy extrapolation: Conclusions and Outlook

-In this Article we have shown how zero-variance and infinite--time extrapolation schemes can be used to improve the results of quantum optimization calculations on noisy intermediate-scale quantum (NISQ) devices.
-In the case of infinite-time extrapolation we have established the asymptotic behavior found in Quantum Annealing (QA), and used used numerical to demonstrate the effectiveness of the method and its robustness against measurement noise.
-In the case of zero-variance extrapolation we have considered applications to QA, the variational quantum eigensolver (VQE) and quantum imaginary-time evolution (QITE).
-We have used numerical simulation to show that variance extrapolation leads to improvements in the results found with each of these algorithms, even in the presence of finite gate noise, without leading to any additional overhead in circuit depth.
-We have also explicitly demonstrated the effectiveness of zero-variance extrapolation in a VQE calculation carried out on an IBM quantum computer.
+In this article we have shown how the zero-variance and infinite--time extrapolation schemes can be used to improve the results of quantum optimization calculations on noisy intermediate-scale quantum (NISQ) devices.
+In the case of infinite-time extrapolation, we have established the asymptotic behavior found in quantum annealing (QA), and used numerical simulations to demonstrate the effectiveness of the method and its reasonable robustness against measurement noise.
+In the case of zero-variance extrapolation, we have considered applications to quantum annealing (QA), the variational quantum eigensolver (VQE) and the quantum imaginary-time evolution (QITE).
+We have used numerical simulations to show that variance extrapolation leads to improvements in the results found with each of these algorithms, even in the presence of finite gate noise, without leading to any additional overhead in circuit depth.
+We have also explicitly demonstrated the effectiveness of zero-variance extrapolation in a VQE calculation carried out on three IBM quantum computers.

 It is conceivable that other NISQ algorithms like quantum approximate optimization algorithm (QAOA) can similarly benefit from this method.
-One may use the extrapolation technique to precisely estimate excited-state energies in excited-state-preparing algorithms such as subspace-search VQE~\cite{nakanishi2019subspace}.
-In addition, since the adiabatic model and the circuit model are polynomially equivalent~\cite{aharonov2008adiabatic}, any quantum circuit can be translated to the ground state problem via Feynman-Kitaev circuit-to-Hamiltonian construction~\cite{kitaev2002classical}, the time and variance-based extrapolation may benefit other areas of quantum computing as well, e.g., digital quantum simulation.
+One may use the extrapolation technique to accurately estimate excited-state energies in excited-state-preparing algorithms such as the subspace-search VQE~\cite{nakanishi2019subspace}.
+In addition, since the adiabatic model and the circuit model are polynomially equivalent~\cite{aharonov2008adiabatic}, any quantum circuit can be translated to the ground state problem via the Feynman-Kitaev circuit-to-Hamiltonian construction~\cite{kitaev2002classical}, so the time and variance-based extrapolation may benefit other areas of quantum computing as well, $e.g.$, digital quantum simulation.
 Energy extrapolation is a scalable technique that pushes NISQ algorithms to more practical applications.
-How to make the best use of it in quantum computing is worth studying further.